-The doing part of a Project is the implementation of actions and task planning and includes reporting of achievements.
-The desired output of this stage is therefore an implemented project plan that closely followed the schedule of tasks and completes the activities.
+The doing part of a project is the implementation of actions and task planning and includes reporting of achievements.
+The desired output of this stage is therefore an implemented project plan that closely follows the schedule of tasks and completes the activities.

-Once you start implementing the early tasks, make sure you asses them to ensure they have been done to an acceptable standard.
+Once you start implementing the early tasks, make sure you assess them to ensure they have been done to an acceptable standard.
 This process can be done in continuous cycles (PDCA – plan, do, check, act) until the whole task or activity is implemented.
-Milestones and checkpoints are their to celebrate achievement and check progress.
+Milestones and checkpoints are there to celebrate achievements and check progress.

-Let’s not underestimated the job in keeping activities on track, we must consider managing the tasks but leading people, see the video for an explaination.
+Let’s not underestimated the job in keeping activities on track, we must consider managing the tasks but leading people, see the video for an explanation.